mrunixd/project-backend/README.md

 * 11/07: Clarified for `/v1/admin/quiz/trash` that you are viewing the trash "for the logged in user"
 * 17/07: Slight elaborate of what "colours of a question" meant
 * 23/07: Fixed mistake in trash swagger; Replaced "c + 1" with "c" in marking criteria for iter3
+* 24/07: Aligned comments on `tsc` in iteration 3 to match lecture instructions

 ## 🫡 0.
 Aims: